mairon-lima/Cell-segmentation/README.md

 data*.py files are the data prepration files required for deep learning models.

 train_valid* files are the jupyter notebook files that shows the results of the training and validation process. vXXX shows the version of each file.
 In each version, we test performance of a specific model with a loss function and input image.
-See the results_table.xlsx file to see which file version is associated with the training&validation situation.
+See the train_validation_performance_results.xlsx file to see which file version is associated with the training&validation situation.

 For more information, please refer to our journal article.